 Corona offers a small-town feeling with easy access to the big city.
 A 45-minute drive in one direction lands at the Pacific Ocean surf, while a drive of the same distance in the opposite direction leads to the ski and mountain biking slopes of the San Bernardino mountains.
 Iconic locations such as Hollywood, Malibu, Palm Springs, and Joshua Tree are within easy drives, as are theme parks such as Disneyland, Universal Studios, Magic Mountain, and Knott's Berry Farm.
-And of course, local, regional, and Broadway theaters all across the Southern California.
+Local, regional, and Broadway theaters are located all across Southern California.